-When instructing the user to input specific information at a roll-and-scroll prompt or in a GUI text box, always use the word "type" instead of "enter."
+When instructing the user to input specific information at a roll-and-scroll prompt or in a GUI text field, always use the word "type."

-Example: Type the patient's full name at the "Select Patient Name" prompt.
+RPMS Style: Type the patient's full name at the "Select Patient Name" prompt.

 Use "enter" only when referring to general functions such as data entry.